microsoft/language-server-protocol/_specifications/lsp/3.17/notebookDocument/notebook.md

 	 */
 	notebookSelector: ({
 		/**
-		 * The notebook to be synced If a string
+		 * The notebook to be synced.
+If a string
 		 * value is provided it matches against the
 		 * notebook type. '*' matches every notebook.
 		 */
 		notebook: string | NotebookDocumentFilter;